 Offering a range of products and services that support people with disabilities and promote autonomy.

-When it comes to eco-design, for many years we have incorporated environmental efficiency from the start of the product lifecycle.
+By 2025, all Orange-branded products will follow an eco-design approach.
+Already, for many years we have incorporated environmental efficiency from the start of the product lifecycle.
 The Livebox 5, launched in 2019 to boost fibre speeds, offers a reduced carbon footprint through a 100% plastic shell, lighter and smaller design, fewer electronic components (which facilitates repairs and recycling) and passive ventilation.
 We’ll continue to promote its circular economy and eco-design approach as part of our strategic plan.

 Orange R&D: a key strength throughout the ages